dm-p/dm-p.github.io/_posts/2022-08-23-deneb-hills-valleys.md

 >
 > I've been meaning to write this one up for a long time, mainly because upon working it out with Deneb earlier this year, <a href="https://powerbi.microsoft.com/en-us/blog/power-bi-march-2022-feature-summary/#post-18792-_Toc98245362:~:text=before%20general%20availability.-,Error%20bars,-You%20can%20now" target="_blank">the error bar functionality for core visuals was introduced as a public preview</a> came out, and then I tried focus on solving it natively.
 >
 > **[DISCLAIMER]** this is a walkthrough, but it's a lot of work.
 I'm honestly not sure if there's an audience for this type of content, but I'll let you decide as to whether it floats your boat.
-It's was certainly interesting challenge for me and I've learned some neat tricks that might be handy for other folks learning to "think visually".
+It was certainly interesting challenge for me and I've learned some neat tricks that might be handy for other folks learning to "think visually".
 The resulting specification and template could benefit from a lot more work, and this article focuses specifically on the aspect of getting the areas and lines right.

 ---